Approximate Inference for Constructing Astronomical Catalogs from Images: Statistical model

 Table~\ref{structural-table} lists the model's structural constants, denoted by capital Roman letters.
 All are positive integers.
 None are estimated.

-Table~\ref{rv-table} lists the model's random variables, either for a particular light source $s \in \{1,\ldots,S\}$, or a particular image $n \in \{1,\ldots, N\}$ and a particular pixel $m \in \{1,\ldots,M\}$.
+Table~\ref{rv-table} lists the model's random variables for a light source $s \in \{1,\ldots,S\}$, an image $n \in \{1,\ldots, N\}$, and a pixel $m \in \{1,\ldots,M\}$.
 (S, N, and M appear in Table~\ref{structural-table}.)
 All are denoted by lowercase Roman letters.
 All are scalars except for the color vector $c_s$ and the direction vector $u_s$.
 Inferring the posterior distribution of the unobserved random variables in Table~\ref{rv-table} is the primary problem addressed by this article.

 Table~\ref{params-table} lists model parameters.
-The first eight parameters, which are distinguished by calligraphic font, parameterize the prior.
-They are estimated by empirical Bayes, as described in Section~\ref{prior}.
+The first eight rows describe hyperparameters; they parameterize the prior and are distinguished by calligraphic font.
+They are estimated a priori by maximum likelihood, as described in Section~\ref{prior}.
 The remaining parameters, denoted by lowercase Greek letters, are set by the SDSS pipeline.